The Bay of Kotor

 Rangga surveys his kingdom from his throne

 Our next visit to the peninsula was a success too.
 In a cove south of the tiny beach at Mirista we parked at the road side and walked down a long gravel path to find that the turquoise waters of the secluded cove were private.
-We asked the owners of the house if we could swim and they said yes as long as we go further down onto the rocks.
-Happy with not having to walk back up the track immediately, especially since 2 separate pairs of flip flops were broken on the way down (I didn’t learn from my mistakes), we quickly got onto the rocks and dived in.
+We asked the owners of the house if we could swim and they said, “Yes, as long as you go further down onto the rocks.”
+Happy with not having to walk back up the track immediately, especially since two separate pairs of flip flops were broken on the way down (I didn’t learn from my mistakes), we quickly got onto the rocks and dived in.

 Arms in the air, happy by the sea